-The Township issued a note with First Knox National Bank to finance the purchase of a new tractor in fiscal year 2006.
-The Township's taxing authority collateralized the notes.
+The Township issued general obligation notes in 2005 to finance the purchase of land for a new firehouse.
+In 2006, the Township issued general obligation notes to finance the purchase of a new fire truck.
+The Township's taxing authority collateralized the bonds.